DataSolutionNerd/try/README.md

-# try

-hello.How are you.
+# why does hangman dont work